Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment and Task: Abstract

 \section{Abstract}

 Robot failure is detrimental and disruptive, often requiring human intervention to recover.
-Maintaining safe operation under impairment to achieve task completion, i.e. fail-active operation, is our target.
-Focusing on \textit{actuation failures}, we introduce DEFT, a diffusion-based trajectory generator conditioned on the robot’s current embodiment and task constraints.
+Our vision is \textsl{fail-active} operation, allowing robots to safely complete their tasks even when damaged.
+Focusing on \textsl{actuation failures}, we introduce DEFT, a diffusion-based trajectory generator conditioned on the robot’s current embodiment and task constraints.
 DEFT generalizes across failure types, supports constrained and unconstrained motions, and enables task completion under arbitrary failure.
-We evaluated DEFT in both simulation and real-world scenarios using a 7-DoF robotic arm.
-In simulation over thousands of joint-failure cases across multiple tasks, DEFT outperformed the baseline by up to 2 times.
-On failures unseen during training, it continued to outperform the baseline, indicating robust generalization in simulation.
-Further, we performed real-world evaluations on two multi-step tasks, drawer manipulation and whiteboard erasing.
-These experiments demonstrated DEFT succeeding on tasks where classical methods failed.
+We evaluate DEFT in both simulation and real-world scenarios using a 7-DoF robotic arm.
+DEFT outperforms its baselines over thousands of failure conditions, achieving a 99.5\% success rate for unconstrained motions versus RRT's 42.4\%, and 46.4\% for constrained motions versus differential IK's 30.9\%.
+Furthermore, DEFT demonstrates robust zero-shot generalization by maintaining performance on failure conditions unseen during training.
+Finally, we perform real-world evaluations on two multi-step tasks, drawer manipulation and whiteboard erasing.
+These experiments demonstrate DEFT succeeding on tasks where classical methods fail.
 Our results show that DEFT achieves fail-active manipulation across arbitrary failure configurations and real-world deployments.